LBHackney-IT/addresses-api/README.md

 dotnet test
 ```

-If not using make, you should start the test databases in their docker containers before running the unit tests
+If not using make, or to debug the tests in visual studio, start the test databases in their docker containers before starting the tests

 ```sh
 docker-compose up -d test-database docker-compose up -d test-elasticsearch
 ```

+NOTE - if you have a local version of postgres installed (and it is running on the default port 5432), you will need to stop it else the unit tests will fail - the docker postgres also runs on port 5432 and there will be a clash.
+In windows, go to services and stop the postgres server service.

 The migrations for the test database are run as part of the initial test setup.